ddantas/visiongl/README.txt

 make
 sudo make install

-To compile VisionGL with support to GDCM, please set WITH_DCMTK = 1 in the VisionGL makefile.
+To compile VisionGL with support to DCMTK, please set WITH_DCMTK = 1 in the VisionGL makefile.

         About the demos